How to Use the GROW Model For Coaching Employees

 Even the best coaches can fall into common traps that diminish the effectiveness of a coaching conversation.
 While the GROW Model provides structure, how you apply it makes all the difference.

-Here are five frequent mistakes HR, People, and L&D leaders sometimes encounter.
+Here are five frequent mistakes HR, People, and Learning & Development leaders sometimes encounter.

 1. Jumping into solutions too quickly